infominer33/infominer33.github.io/_pages/about.md

 ---

-{% include figure image_path="https://infominer.id/assets/img/infullminer.png" alt="It's Not About Me." caption="This Website is Not About Me!" %}

 ## Motivational Rant

 You might think that I'm smart or special, but I'll tell you that being smart or special never got me anywhere in life.